Initial-One/Java-humanify/README.md

 ## 📊 Performance & Costs

 - Suggestion cost depends on text size; small projects are cheap.
-- Local models are free but slower & less accurate (presets help).
+- Local models are free but slower & less accurate.

 ⸻